 DOUBLE AND FREEZE

 There is nothing more rewarding than putting in a little extra work and getting double the reward!!
 Many things—like meats, casseroles, pastas and so much more—are perfect for doubling up and sticking in the freezer for another meal.
-In fact, we have a deliciously cheesy lasagna roll ups recipe that is just BEGGING to be doubled and frozen for an effortless weeknight meal that your kids will scarf down!
+In fact, we have a deliciously cheesy lasagna roll ups recipe that is just BEGGING to be doubled and frozen.
+Talk about an effortless weeknight meal that your kids will scarf down!
 Mmmmhmm.

 CHOOSE A THEME FOR EACH DAY